frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 But he also liked to say she was "a woman of faith that is put into practice"---a certain nuance there.

-These days, as we accompany Our Lady moving forward through Lent towards Holy Week, Our Lady must have seen all that was coming, mindful of the words of Simeon: "your soul a sword will pierce" (Luke 2:35).
+These days, as we accompany Our Lady moving forward through Lent towards Holy Week, Our Lady must have seen all that was coming, mindful of the words of Simeon: "Your own soul a sword will pierce" (Luke 2:35).

 And yet she goes forward with faith and constancy towards the Cross.